-SECTION PERMIT REQU IRED.
-Except as provided in Section, a • • for the cutting down, pruning that effectively · • killing or destroying or causing to be removed , · , s, whether indigenous, native or exotic, on any of large protected trees.
-SECTION the following circu No permits shall be required under this Part in
+SECTION .
+PERMIT REQUIRED.
+Except as provided in Section , a permit shall be required under this Part for the cutting down, pruning that effectively removes a tree, poisoning or otherwise killing or destroying or causing to be removed any protected tree or community of trees, whether indigenous, native or exotic, on any public or private property or for pruning of large protected indigenous or native trees.

+SECTION .
+EXEMPTIONS.
+No permits shall be required under this Part in the following circumstances:

-- 1. Tree cutting carried out under the provisions of Parts One (Timber Harvesting Regulations) of Division VIII of the San Mateo County Ordinance Code. - 2.
-Tree cutting in the Resource Management (RM or RM/CZ), Timberland Production Zone (TPZ or TPZ/CZ), and Planned Agricultural (PAD) districts, except within 100 feet of any County or State scenic road or highway, as identified in the San Mateo County General Plan, provided any tree cutting in the RM, RM/CZ, or PAD districts shall be subject to the following: - a.
-Within the Resource Management (RM or RM/CZ) District, the criteria of Sections 6324 through 6326.4 shall apply and any permit issued for such area shall constitute a Certificate of Compliance as required by Section 6461 of the San Mateo County Zoning Regulations. - b.
-Within the Planned Agricultural (PAD) District, the criteria of Sections 6324 through 6326.4 shall apply, in addition to the requirements, if any, of a Coastal Development Permit. - 3.
-Emergency tree cutting to remove a hazard to life and personal property as determined by the Community Development Director, Director of Public Works, or Officer of the California Department of Forestry and Fire Protection. - 4.
-Tree cutting where there is a unique area with a tree management program. - 5.
-Tree cutting which has been authorized by the Planning Commission, Design Review Committee, or Community Development Director as part of a permit approval process in which the provisions of this Part have been considered and applied, and the requisite findings can be made for compliance with this ordinance.
+- 1. Tree cutting removal carried out under the provisions of Parts One (Timber Harvesting Regulations) of Division VIII of the San Mateo County Ordinance Code. - 2.
+Tree cutting removal in the following zoning districts: Resource Management (RM or RM/CZ, Chapters 20A and 36), Timberland Production Zone (TPZ or TPZ/CZ, Chapters 34, 37, 37A and 37B), and Planned Agricultural (PAD, Chapters 21A) districts, except for the following; within all RM, PAD and TPZ zones, the following shall comply with the policies of the Protected Tree Ordinance: - a. -Tree removal within 100 feet of any County or State scenic road or highway, as identified in the San Mateo County General Plan; - b. -tree removal on sites that are used commercially, e.g., hotels, distilleries, or exclusively for residential purposes, - c. the removal of five trees or less within 100 feet of existing, legal structures.
+Removal of six trees or more, or trees beyond 100 feet from existing legal structures, or trees within a riparian zone shall require the issuance of the requisite RM, TPZ or PAD permit, - a.d. provided any tree cutting in the RM, RM/CZ, or PAD districts shall be subject to the following: - (1) Within the Resource Management (RM or RM/CZ) District, the criteria of Sections 6324 through 6326.4 shall apply and any permit issued for such area shall constitute a Certificate of Compliance as required by Section 6461 of the San Mateo County Zoning Regulations. - (2) Within the Planned Agricultural (PAD) District, the criteria of Sections 6324 through 6326.4 shall apply, in addition to the requirements, if any, of a Coastal Development Permit. - 2.3.
+Emergency tree cutting to remove a hazard to life and personal property as determined by the Community Development Director, Director of Public Works, Director of Parks and Recreation, County Fire Marshal or Officer of the California Department of Forestry and Fire Protection, consistent with the after-the fact permit requirements of Section. - 3.4.
+Tree cutting where there is a unique area with a County-authorized tree management program, such as a restoration removing Eucalyptus to restore grasslands.

+- 5. Tree cutting which has been authorized by the Planning Commission, Design Review Committee, or Community Development Director as part of a permit approval process in which the provisions of this Part have been considered and applied, and the requisite findings can be made for compliance with this ordinance. - 6.
+Tree cutting outside the Coastal Zone by the Parks Department in County Parks, and tree cutting by the Public Works Department or Project Development Unit in County rights of way or other County property. - 4.7.
+Removal of protected trees by a California Public Utilities Commissionlicensed utility in order to maintain required clearance around power lines or pipelines and no permit is required for trimming or pruning protected trees.